briancaffey/RedLM/ARTICLE.md

 - LLMs alone scored in the mid 30% range (36%)
 - LLMs using retrieval augmented generation with the set of questions score in the mid 40% range (44%)
-- I used a the completion API rather than the chat API and set the `max_tokens` to 16.
+- I used the completion API rather than the chat API and set the `max_tokens` to 16.
 This was done to ensure that the LLM only gave a short response with a valid answer choice rather than giving a long response with an explanation.
 - The evaluation took longer for LLM + RAG test because of the time required for making the RAG query and the longer prompt (including both the original multiple-choice question and the referenced paragraphs).
 - I used the `01-ai/Yi-1.5-9B-Chat` model for this test, but I probably should have used the base model rather than the chat model.
 - Some questions would not be capable of being answered by RAG.
 For example, some of the questions are about film renditions of the novel.
 Most of the questions seemed relevant to the content of the book, so I didn’t bother to filter out the questions that were not directly related to the book’s content.